 The added benefit of going for a dip is that you receive the health benefits of the exercise itself, although in winter you'll most likely need a wetsuit, and neoprene hat and gloves and shoes to stay in for any length of time.
 However, it’s important to note that a cold shower may be much safer if you are not being supervised than cold water swimming or an ice bath since you have more control over temperature, speed of cooling and how long you’re immersed.

-What temperature does your cold shower or bath need to be to experience the benefit of cold water therapy?
+What temperature does your cold shower or bath need to be to experience the benefits of cold water therapy?

 “Any cold temperature will have positive effects,” says Leary.
 He compares the practice to training for a marathon, saying that as your body gets better at adapting the longer you will be able to last.
 “At Remedy Place we have the ice baths at 3 Celsius and the goal is to get our guests to last up to six minutes.”

-Dr Adebibe recommends trying to take a cold shower below 14 Celsius for five minutes two-to-three times per week since this has been shown in the European Journal of Physiology to activate the common health benefits such as boosting energy, metabolism and mood, deepening sleep, supporting circulation and immune health and reducing inflammation associated with cold water therapy.
+Dr Adebibe recommends trying to take a cold shower below 14 Celsius for five minutes two-to-three times per week since this has been shown in the European Journal of Physiology to boost energy, metabolism and mood, deepen sleep, support circulation and immune health and reduce inflammation.

-How do you take a cold water shower at home?
+How do you take a cold shower at home?

-Wim Hof trainer Heather Gordon Athie recommends doing the ‘hokey-cokey’ while you're taking a cold shower, says Brown, who adopted this technique at the start of her cold shower practice as a distraction method.
+Wim Hof trainer Heather Gordon Athie recommends dancing the hokey-cokey while you're taking a cold shower, as a distraction method.

-Always check with your health practitioner before experimenting with cold water immersion.
+Always check with your doctor before experimenting with cold water immersion.
 It can affect heart rate and blood pressure so isn’t recommended for anyone with a pre-existing heart condition or those who have hypersensitivity to the cold.

-I started with 15 seconds and by day seven I was standing under the icy cascade for one minute 20.
+I started with 15 seconds and by day seven I was standing under the icy cascade for one minute 20 seconds.
 And it was hell.
-I did make myself stay under for the full length of time every time, but I had to do some kind of weird running on the spot to get me through.
-I didn't do any specialised breathwork alongside the challenge because again I think that as a beginner, it would be better to do this under some expert guidance.
+I had to do some kind of weird running on the spot (my version of the hokey-cokey) to get me through.
+I didn't do any breathwork as it was, frankly, too much to think about.

-I did feel a certain kind of ‘buzz’ after each shower, which I don’t get after my usual warm shower.
+I did, however, feel a certain buzz after each shower, which I don’t get after my usual warm one.
 Dr Adebibe puts this down to the cold activating my fight or flight state.
-Apparently, post-cold shower I’d be more able to make a quick decision in a crisis plus there is a surge of endorphins which can promote a feeling of euphoria.
-I can see how it could be helpful for shocking your body into being more energetic post long flight or even hangover so there's definitely something in it.
+Apparently, post-cold shower I’d be more able to make a quick decision in a crisis and the surge of endorphins can promote a feeling of euphoria.
+I can see how it could be helpful for shocking your body into being more energetic after a long flight or even in tackling a hangover.

-I wouldn’t describe it as euphoria because I was very cold and conscious that I’d be happier once I’d warmed up.
+I wouldn’t describe my buzz as euphoria because I was very cold and conscious that I’d be happier once I’d warmed up.
 However, it is strangely addictive so I’m going to try and keep it up to see if I experience more benefits in the long term.
-Don’t hold me to that.
+Brrrrr.